open-contracting/deploy/docs/develop/update/apache.rst

    -  If ``apache.public_access`` is ``true`` and ``https`` is ``force``:

       -  :ref:`ssl-certificates`
-      -  Configure an HTTP/HTTPS redirect
+      -  Configure a HTTP/HTTPS permanent redirect
+      -  Add a ``Strict-Transport-Security`` header
       -  Create a virtual host serving port 443

    -  Otherwise: